kelvin0mql/hamradiobattleship/README.md

 JS8Call, then on Olivia, then on CW... = x4 multipliers.
 Drop to 40m and do all 4 modes again, another x4.
 Consider trying to complete a few salvos on Feld Hell!
 How 'bout PSK?
 RTTY, Contestia... see how many of the obscure modes in fldigi you can use to declare ultimate naval victory!!

+## Want To Start A Game With Me?

+Well, you'll need the current state of my battleship-N0MQL.txt file, which is on DropBox, but I have linked to the long and convoluted DropBox URL using https://tinyurl.com/battleship-n0mql